 This is a tricky question to answer because truthfully, whether a meal delivery service (or any product, service or whatever else) is worth the money depends entirely on the context surrounding that consumers choice.

-When you look at the service itself, it’s certainly worth investing in; carefully curated meals (often created by a team of expert chefs) delivered fresh or frozen to your work or home from a customizable menu specializing in your dietary approach of choice.
+So, and this is not just for the general public, but for athletes particularly, when you objectively look at the service itself, it’s certainly worth investing in; carefully curated meals (often created by a team of expert chefs) delivered fresh or frozen to your work or home from a customizable menu specializing in your dietary approach of choice (and saving you a hell of a lot of time!)

 While we believe it’s clearly worth the money, the question is, is it a financially viable option for you and what side of the meal delivery service requirement fence are you on: the side with expendable income but a restriction in time or the side who has abundant time but financial restrictions?